zhaoyul/aposd-vs-clean-code/README.md

 It was not my goal, in this chapter, to show the best possible decomposition of the algorithm.
 The algorithm was irrelevant.
 It was my goal to show how large functions can be broken up into smaller classes.

+**JOHN:**

+It sounds like we'll have to disagree here.
+Readers can decide for
+themselves: when deciding how to decompose code, is the algorithm relevant?
+And, when breaking up functions is it OK to produce a decomposition that makes it hard to understand how the algorithm works?

+**UB:**

 As for your contention that the `PrimeGenerator` was over decomposed, I decomposed it into 8 small functions.
 You decomposed your solution into seven commented sections.
 So I'm not sure your argument holds a lot of water.  ;-)

+**JOHN:**

+We already discussed this (it isn't just how many pieces there are, but how they are arranged); I refer readers to the preceding discussion related to the Gettysburg Address.

 ## Comments